Simple is hard

 So here's the thing: we humans have this weird knack for making things harder than they need to be.
 Give us a simple task, and we'll find a way to add all sorts of twists and turns.
 We end up with something way more complicated than it needs to be on our first draft.
 At this point, you are presented with two options:

 The latter takes more time, obviously, simply because of the extra time for improving code.
-The Red, Green, Refactor cycle acknowledge this and insist on allocating improvment to code that already works.
+The Red, Green, Refactor cycle acknowledge this and insist on allocating improvement to code that already works.

 The challenge of writing simple code in engineering is, to me, similar to adapting a UX mindset.
 It's not just about what the code does, but also about how easier it will be for the next programmer to understand it.
 Refactoring is basically UX for code.
 A famous quote from engineer John F. Wood in the year 1991: